raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 pxe-service=0,"Raspberry Pi Boot"
 ```

-Where the first address of the `dhcp-range` line is the broadcast address you noted down earlier.
+Where the first address of the `dhcp-range` line is, use the broadcast address you noted down earlier.

 Now create a /tftpboot directory

 ```
-$ sudo mkdir /tftpboot
+sudo mkdir /tftpboot
-$ sudo chmod 777 /tftpboot
+sudo chmod 777 /tftpboot
-$ sudo systemctl enable dnsmasq.service
-$ sudo systemctl restart dnsmasq.service
+sudo systemctl enable dnsmasq.service sudo systemctl restart dnsmasq.service
 ```

 Now monitor the dnsmasq log